 Ribeira2.jpg

-highlights in this area are a Tram Museum, São Francisco Church, São Bento Train Station, and others.
+We begin our explorations at the 12th century Sé do Porto: cathedral and cloisters, with a rich history and great views over the city.
+We will tour the sumptuous rooms of the Palacio da Bolsa, including the ornate Arab Room, an oval chamber that attempted to copy Granada's Alhambra Palace.
 Next, we head down to Porto’s riverfront Ribeira district.
 With traditional boats, colorful ancient houses, cafes & restaurants, this is one of the most picturesque spots in the city, and designated a World Heritage site.

 painting/porto.jpg